josefs/meta-paper/paper.md

 are really Haskell functions they will simply compute new syntax trees.
 The net effect will be that the code in the functions will be inlined (unless prevented by the programmer).
-The inlining happens purely as a result of Haskell's evalutation, there is no code in the meta-repa library which performs any inlining.
+The inlining happens purely as a result of Haskell's evaluation, there is no code in the meta-repa library which performs any inlining.

 The type `Expr` uses higher order abstract syntax to represent